ilee0122/APCS-Final-Project/README.md

 - Powerups: Decided to stay true to the original BattleShip.
 - Remember Layouts: Having the same layout would make the game boring.
 - Scrambling ships after each turn: Makes the game too confusing.

+### Fixed Bugs
+- An incorrect box would be selected when the player clicks the grid.
+- The ships did not rotate when the player right clicks.
+- Ships would overlap when the randomize button is pressed.
+- Ships can be overlapped when the players drag a ship on top of another.
+- Players can fire at a box already previously fired at.

 ## Acknowledgments
 Thank you Mr. K and the Internet for making this all possible!